Ultra-Processed Foods for Travellers: A Simple Guide

 Road trips

-Service stations are typically UPF-heavy.
+Service stations are typically dominated by ultra-processed foods.
 Keeping things simple, fruit, nuts, jerky, water, and unsweetened tea can go a long way.

 Fast-food chains

 These can be convenient and satisfying, but most menu items include ultra-processed components.
-Choosing meals with recognisable ingredients can help reduce UPF load without avoiding these places altogether.
+Choosing meals with recognisable ingredients can help without avoiding these places altogether.

 You don’t need to overhaul every meal to practise healthy eating while travelling.
 Small, flexible swaps can support steadier energy and resilience, including choices often highlighted in guides to supporting immunity while travelling, without making you feel like you’re ‘being good’ on holiday

-- Protein bar → nuts, jerky, or dark chocolate
+- Protein bar → natural nuts or dark chocolate (70% and above)

 - Chips/crisps → plain or lightly salted popcorn